What's There to Do in Glens Falls? Plenty!

 Although you can technically check out local breweries at any time, we recommend getting crafty with the local beverage scene in the fall - you just can't beat those autumn brews!

-The Glens Falls area is home to a variety of craft beverage producers, such as Northway Brewery Co. in Queensbury and Bolton Landing Brewing Company in Bolton Landing.
-Both breweries feature comfortable tasting rooms where you can try their unique beers and find a new favorite.
+The Glens Falls area is home to a variety of craft beverage producers, such as Bolton Landing Brewing Company in Bolton Landing, Davidson Brothers and Mean Max in Glens Falls, Common Roots in South Glens Falls, and others.
+These breweries feature comfortable seating areas where you can try their unique beers and find a new favorite.
 Be sure to ask about seasonal craft beers on the menu.

 What to Do in Glens Falls in the Winter